 OMS strengths:

-- Instant order capture across all sales channels
+- Real-time inventory synchronization across all channels

-- Multi-warehouse routing logic
+- Automated order routing & fulfillment logic

 3. ERP vs OMS: The Core Differences